polzbit/mitm_proxy_server/README.md

 ### Certificate Authority

-fake CA tool built using `PyOpenSSL` module, can generate '.pem' certificate files and generate a root CA public/private key pair<br/> and use the private key to sign certificates.<br/>
+fake CA tool built using `PyOpenSSL` module, can generate '.pem' certificate files<br/> generate a root CA public/private key pair and use the private key to sign certificates.<br/>
 in order for the proxy server to listen and forward encrypted data,<br/>
 it needs be able to performm tls handshakes and present tls certificate to authenticate their identity.<br/>
 with this tool we can sign a fake CA certificate with the CA private key and pass it to the proxy server.<br/>